Thalhammer/jwt-cpp/docs/getting-started.md

 ### CMake

 Using `find_package` is recommended.
-Step you environment but configuring and installing the `jwt-cpp` target.
-This will automatically select the the same SSL library when detected with `find_package`.
+Step you environment by [installing OpenSSL](https://github.com/openssl/openssl/blob/master/INSTALL.md).
+Once complete, configure and install the `jwt-cpp` target using CMake.

-A simple installation may look like
+A simple installation of JWT-CPP may look like

 ```sh
 cmake .
 cmake --build . # Make sure everything compiles and links together
 cmake --install .
 ```

+Then from your own project

 ```cmake
 find_package(jwt-cpp CONFIG REQUIRED)